-If the SCSI adapter installed has its own BIOS on board: The on-board SCSI BIOS will not be loaded.
+If the SCSI adapter installed has its own The on-board SCSI BIOS will not be BIOS on board: loaded.
 The adapter's own SCSI BIOS will be used.
-If the SCSI adapter installed doesn't have its own BIOS and the card uses or is compatible with the SYM53C8XX chip: The on-board SCSI BIOS will load and control the SCSI adapter.
+If the SCSI adapter installed doesn't The on-board SCSI BIOS will load and have its own BIOS and the card uses or control the SCSI adapter. is compatible with the SYM53C8XX chip:

-\Disabling the onboard SCSI BIOS prevents it from being active in any way.
+Disabling the onboard SCSI BIOS prevents it from being active in any way.